⭐️ Save over £200 on your data bill ⭐️

 All Pay As You Go deals are SIM only deals.
 But not all SIM only deals are Pay As You Go.
 SIM only deals are traditionally tethered to a contract.
 This contract provides you with a set allocation of minutes, texts and data.
 Contract lengths vary from 30 days to 24 months.
 The longer the contract, the lower your monthly charge is likely to be.

 A Pay As You Go SIM, on the other hand is free for you to use as much or as little as you want with no obligation to spend on a monthly basis.
-You can top up as and when you need to, making it easier to control your spending.
+You can top up as and when you need to, making Pay As You Go an easier way to control your spending.

 How much data do I need on a SIM only deal?

 That depends on what you tend to do online.
 If you only use mobile data when you’re out and about, you may not need a robust data allowance.
 However, if you tether other devices to your mobile phone at home, this will increase your data usage.
+Thus in that case you may want to look into a broadband and phone deal to save on data usage.
 Networks may also have a separate data limit for tethering, even if you’re on a plan with unlimited data.

 In the table below, you can see a range of activities and the kind of data allowance that you need to support them.